 When dealing with government agencies that are customers, you are required to know and follow any applicable laws, regulations and procedures, including those related to gifts, entertainment, accuracy in billing and limitations on contacts with government officials during active government procurements, as well as the Company's Interactions with Public Officials policy.
 When in doubt, you should consult with the Legal Department.
 The countries, states and locales in which we operate have laws and regulations regarding business gratuities which may be accepted by government personnel.
 The promise, offer or delivery to a government official or employee of a gift, favor or other gratuity in violation of these rules would not only violate Company policy but could also be a criminal offense.

-In addition, the United States Foreign Corrupt Practices Act and similar international antibribery and corruption laws prohibit giving anything of value, directly or indirectly, to officials of foreign governments or foreign political candidates to obtain or retain business.
-The Company strictly prohibits any illegal payment to government officials of any country either directly or through a third party.
+In addition, the United States Foreign Corrupt Practices Act, the United Kingdom Bribery Act 2010, and similar international anti-bribery and corruption laws prohibit giving anything of value, directly or indirectly, to officials of foreign governments, foreign political candidates, and private individuals to obtain or retain business.
+The Company strictly prohibits any illegal payment to any individual, including government officials of any country, either directly or through a third party.
 For more information, please refer to the Company's Anti-Bribery and Corruption Policy and Procedure.